sonic-net/SONiC/doc/platform_api/CMIS_Diagnostic_Monitoring_Overview_in_SONiC.md

 When a transceiver is removed, `TRANSCEIVER_DOM_FLAG_CHANGE_COUNT`, `TRANSCEIVER_DOM_FLAG_SET_TIME`, and `TRANSCEIVER_DOM_FLAG_CLEAR_TIME` tables are deleted by the `SfpStateUpdateTask` thread.

 When the transceiver is inserted back, the `TRANSCEIVER_DOM_FLAG_CHANGE_COUNT`, `TRANSCEIVER_DOM_FLAG_SET_TIME`, and `TRANSCEIVER_DOM_FLAG_CLEAR_TIME` tables are recreated through the periodic polling routine of `DomInfoUpdateTask` and the flag change count and set/clear time are updated based on the current flag status.

+#### 4.2.6 Diagnostic Information Last Update Timestamp and Interval Period by `DomInfoUpdateTask`

+The `TRANSCEIVER_STATUS` table contains the following fields to capture the last update timestamp and interval period for the diagnostic information:

+1. **`dom_last_update_time`**:
+   - This field records the timestamp (in local timezone) when the diagnostic information was last updated.
+   - The timestamp is recorded in the format `Day Mon DD HH:MM:SS YYYY`.
+   - This timestamp is updated by the `DomInfoUpdateTask` thread after the last diagnostic information is read from the transceiver for a port.

+2. **`dom_update_interval`**:
+   - This field records the interval period (in seconds) at which the diagnostic information is updated by the `DomInfoUpdateTask` thread for a port.
+   - Unlike the `DOM_INFO_UPDATE_PERIOD_SECS` timer value, this field is updated dynamically to reflect the actual time taken to update the diagnostic information for a port in the `redis-db`.
+   - The time taken to read the diagnostic information from the transceiver can vary between successive polls based on:
+     - Transceiver type
+     - Number of diagnostic parameters supported by the transceiver
+     - Device platform (which can affect I2C read/write speed)
+     - Number of ports with the transceiver plugged in
+     - Number of ports in the breakout port group

+**Behavior of `dom_update_interval` Field**:

+- Initially, the `dom_update_interval` field is set to `0` (as part of the `TRANSCEIVER_STATUS` table creation) to indicate that the diagnostic information has not been updated yet.
+- After the second diagnostic information update for a port by the `DomInfoUpdateTask` thread, the `dom_update_interval` field is set to the actual time taken to read the diagnostic information from the transceiver for that port.
+Specifically, the `dom_update_interval` field is updated with the difference between the current timestamp and the `dom_last_update_time`.